 CEO Pay Ratio

-Median employee total compensation \$ 12,933
+Median employee total compensation \$ 21,840

-CEO total compensation \$ 2,213,326
+CEO total compensation \$ 1,669,657

-Ratio of CEO to Median employee compensation 171:1
+Ratio of CEO to Median employee compensation 76:1

-As of December 27, 2020, the Company employed over 5,500 persons, including Mr. Wright.
+As of December 26, 2021, the Company employed approximately 5,869 persons, including Mr. Wright.
 In determining the median employee, a listing was prepared of all employees as of December 27, 2020.
-Compensation was annualized for those employees who were not employed for the full fiscal year ended December 27, 2020.
-This resulted in identification of a median employee with total compensation of \$12,933.
+Compensation was annualized for those employees who were not employed for the full fiscal year ended December 26, 2021.
+This resulted in identification of a median employee with total compensation of \$21,840.
 This total compensation figure reflects employment on a part-time basis, and is not necessarily representative of the compensation of other shop employees or of our overall compensation practices.
 With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of the "Summary Compensation Table" above.
-This total compensation figure for our CEO includes his initial base salary of \$1.00 until July 2021 at which time his base salary will increase to \$650,000 in line with market.